-- (1) In cases where special use permits involving the conversion of an existing structure from one use to another with no physical changes to the site or structure, or which involve only those activities excluded from Site Plan Review, shall not require site plan review. - E. Public Hearing on Special Use Permit. - (1) The Planning Board will schedule a public hearing within sixtytwo (62) days of the date of the meeting at which the application was considered complete for receipt by the Planning Board. - (2) The Planning Board shall advertise notice of the public hearing in the town's official newspaper at least five and not more than 30 days before the hearing.
-If the public hearing is to be concurrent with the public hearing required for Site Plan Review, only one advertisement notice is needed. - (3) Such notice of hearing shall also be mailed directly by the applicant to all land owners of all parcels located directly adjacent to and across a street or public right-of-way at least ten (10) days prior to the hearing date.
-If the public hearing is to be concurrent with the public hearing required for Site Plan Review, only one notice is required to be sent to each parcel owner. - (4) After the conclusion of a public hearing for a special use permit, including site plan approval, the Planning Board shall grant, deny, or grant subject to conditions, the special use permit within sixty-two (62) days. - F. Planning Board Action.
-The Planning Board shall not issue a special use permit unless it makes a recorded finding that the proposed use will satisfy the standards set forth herein.
+- A. The Planning Board will schedule a public hearing within sixtytwo (62) days of the date of the meeting at which the application was considered complete for receipt by the Planning Board. - B. The Planning Board shall advertise notice of the public hearing in the town's official newspaper at least five and not more than 30 days before the hearing.
+If the public hearing is to be concurrent with the public hearing required for Site Plan Review, only one advertisement notice is needed. - C. Such notice of hearing shall also be mailed directly by the applicant to all land owners of all parcels located directly adjacent to and across a street or public right-of-way at least ten (10) days prior to the hearing date.
+If the public hearing is to be concurrent with the public hearing required for Site Plan Review, only one notice is required to be sent to each parcel owner. - D. After the conclusion of a public hearing for a special use permit, including site plan approval, the Planning Board shall grant, deny, or grant subject to conditions, the special use permit within sixty-two (62) days.

+§ 112-70.
+Planning Board action.

+- A. The Planning Board shall not issue a special use permit unless it makes a recorded finding that the proposed use will satisfy the standards set forth herein.
 In order to reach positive findings in support of the special use permit, the Planning Board may require conditions of, and/or modifications to, the project.
 Such conditions must relate to the impact of the project.
 If the Planning Board does not make a positive finding in support of the special use permit, it shall deny the special use permit.
-In issuance of such a denial, the record of the Planning Board must address the criteria outlined above and include the facts and reasons upon which such denial was based.
+In issuance of such a denial, the record of the Planning Board must address the criteria outlined above and include the facts and reasons upon which such denial was based. - B. The decision of the Planning Board shall be filed in the office of the Planning Board Clerk, and a copy thereof mailed to the applicant.

-- G. The decision of the Planning Board shall be filed in the office of the Planning Board Clerk, and a copy thereof mailed to the applicant. - H. Special Use Permit expiration, revocation and enforcement. - (1) A conditional special use permit approval shall expire at the end of six months if the conditions have not been satisfied.
-The Planning Board may, however, consent to an extension of up to six additional months. - (2) A special use permit shall be deemed to authorize only the particular special use or uses specified therein. - (3) A special use permit may be issued as: - a.
-Permanent, except where the permitted use is discontinued for any reason for a period of two (2) years or more. - b.
-Temporary, to cease on a specified date and not to be renewable. - c.
-Renewable within a specified period of time set by the Planning Board. - (4) A special use permit may be revoked by the Planning Board if the conditions of the special use permit are violated. - (5) Any violation of the conditions of a special use permit or a violation of any applicable performance criteria of this Local Law shall be deemed a violation of this Local Law and shall be subject to enforcement action as provided herein. - (6) All special use permits shall run with the land and will be transferred to successive property owners provided the permit has not expired and it is not revoked for failure to meet the permit conditions.
+§ 112-71.
+Special use permit expiration, revocation and enforcement.

+A. A conditional special use permit approval shall expire at the end of six months if the conditions have not been satisfied.
+The

+Planning Board may, however, consent to an extension of up to six additional months.

+- B. A special use permit shall be deemed to authorize only the particular special use or uses specified therein. - C. A special use permit may be issued as: - (1) Permanent, except where the permitted use is discontinued for any reason for a period of two (2) years or more. - (2) Temporary, to cease on a specified date and not to be renewable. - (3) Renewable within a specified period of time set by the Planning Board. - D. A special use permit may be revoked by the Planning Board if the conditions of the special use permit are violated. - E. Any violation of the conditions of a special use permit or a violation of any applicable performance criteria of this chapter shall be deemed a violation of this chapter and shall be subject to enforcement action as provided herein. - F. All special use permits shall run with the land and will be transferred to successive property owners provided the permit has not expired and it is not revoked for failure to meet the permit conditions.

-Article XI Nonconforming Uses, Structures and Lots
+ARTICLE XI Nonconforming Uses, Structures and Lots